lilycip/droid331/README.md

 - `run_with_module.py`: Run the agent with a specific module
 - `run_task.py`: Run a specific task with parameters
 - `custom_module.py`: Create and use a custom module
+- `custom_config.py`: Create and use a custom configuration
 - `test_web_api.py`: Test the web API endpoints

 ## Extending Droid